 Ultimately, no man-made solution can calm destructive winds.
 However, the very substance of what led to Mexico’s and America’s greatness is to be found in what leads to their recovery.
 The Franciscan’s took great risks in traveling overseas and preaching the Gospel to a new and foreign people.
 Their toil and preaching were the seeds of new life for Central America.
 However, planting seeds is never enough.
 They must receive sufficient sunlight and be watered for the harvest.
 This is where Our Lady of Guadalupe cames in.
 She bestowed heaven's blessings upon the Church’s work in the New World.
 As a result, justice, progress and charity flourished in Mexico for over two centuries.

 Just as history can repeat itself with evil, it can likewise repeat itself with the good.
 But it will not happen without the Mother of God and her Christ-child.
 With her Son, she is the chosen instrument of God to bring about a desperately needed renewal of the human spirit and civilization itself.
 She is the template of fidelity, purity and self-sacrifice.
 She is also living proof that wisdom and moral goodness comes from God.
 Her aid is not just for citizens but for rulers as well.

-As the Three Kings from the Orient came to find the new born Messiah, the light of nations, in the arms of Mary, so too will today's political leaders find him in those same arms.
-Without rulers of nations acknowledging Christ as King and Mary as Queen,the world will be riddled with the human cruelty of ancient paganism and modern totalitarianism.
-Guadalupe and the history of Mexico provides a potentially life-saving lesson for America: Mexico could have been as great as America if it had not been menaced by an aggressive form of secular-liberalism.
+As the Three Kings from the Orient came to find the new born Messiah, the light of nations, in the arms of Mary, today's political leaders will find him in those arms.
+Without rulers of nations acknowledging Christ as King and Mary as Queen, the world will be riddled with the human cruelty of ancient paganism and modern totalitarianism.
+Guadalupe and the history of Mexico provides a potentially life-saving lesson for America: Mexico could have been as great as America if it had not been menaced by an aggressive form of Secular-liberalism.
 What is even more important for us to consider is that America could very well look like Mexico if it succumbs to the same foe of political and cultural prosperity.